 The man, the myth, the legend.
-Fatboy Slim’s career is filled with many great moments; and he just added another one to his résumé by becoming the first DJ to perform in Brighton’s British Airways i360 viewing pod.
+Fatboy Slim has had a career filled with many great moments; and he just added another one to his résumé by becoming the first DJ to perform in Brighton’s British Airways i360 viewing pod.

 The pod consists of a glass elevator-like structure that glides up to 162m in the air, giving the visitors a unique view of Brighton and the rest of Britain’s South Coast.